applymytech/openElaraCloud/README.md

-# OpenElara Cloud ☁️
+# OpenElara Cloud — Sovereign AI Demo

 <p align="center">
   <img src="public/cover.jpg" alt="OpenElara Cloud" width="600">
 </p>

-> **Sovereign Cloud AI Assistant** - Deploy your own AI-powered assistant on YOUR infrastructure.
+**OpenElara Cloud** is a **7-day demonstration** of what a sovereign, self-hosted AI assistant could look like.
+Built by a hobbyist developer, it's a proof-of-concept for BYOK + BYOC (Bring Your Own Key + Bring Your Own Cloud).

-**OpenElara Cloud** is a **demonstration and educational project** showing what a sovereign, self-hosted AI assistant could look like.
-Built by a hobbyist developer, it's a proof-of-concept for BYOK + BYOC (Bring Your Own Key + Bring Your Own Cloud) AI applications.
+> **🎓 What This Is:** A public demo to showcase the code you can deploy yourself.
+Try it for 7 days, then deploy YOUR OWN instance with YOUR keys in YOUR infrastructure.

-> 🎓 **What This Is:** An educational tool, a proof of concept, a hobbyist project.
-Not a commercial product.
+> **⚠️ Adults Only (18+)** — This application provides access to AI capabilities that may generate mature content.

-> ⚠️ **Adults Only (18+)** — This application provides access to AI capabilities that may generate mature content.
+**Live Demo:** [https://openelaracloud.web.app](https://openelaracloud.web.app) *(7-day trial)*

 ---